CODESOLE/ini-parser-cpp/README.md

 # ini-parser-cpp
-INI parser written in Modern C++20.
+Single header-only INI parser written in Modern C++20.

  - Same sections will be merge with a warning written into a stderr.